marcanthonyconcepcion/GeometryDemo/README.md

 This demo generically classifies the shapes into:
 1. Two-Dimensional Shapes
--	For each of the Two-Dimensional Shape, its area and perimenter properties are defined.
+-	For each of the Two-Dimensional Shape, its area and perimeter properties are defined.

 2. Three-Dimensional Shapes.
 -	For each of the Three-Dimensional Shape, its surface area and volume properties are defined.